Timeline showing how boat propulsion machinery was developed

 HMS Speedy - the last large warship built by Thornycroft at Chiswick.

-and Greenhithe, near Dartford.
+To fit under London’s bridges, masts and funnels had to be removed and replaced downriver and Greenhithe, near Dartford.
 The picture above shows the launch of HMS Speedy in May, 1893

 - 1893 Lodona - built for Mr Palmer of Huntley and Palmers